 My mind kept thinking of that one building in Petra, you know the one.
 The red sculpted facade… which movie was it?
 Ah yes, Indiana Jones!
 Other than that and a vague idea of the desert in Southern Jordan, I did not know what to expect and the journey of discovery was eye-opening and heart-warming.

-A country built on scarcity with none of the oil that some of the neighboring countries harness and with limited water resources, it is mind boggling that so many civilizations have called Jordan their home and created some of the most impressive structures I have ever witnessed – from Romans, to Umayyads, to Nabateans to populations of the Bronze and Iron Age (in no particular order!).
-Shoutout to the Nabateans, who for some reason, we don’t hear enough about…
+A country built on scarcity with none of the oil and gas of some of the neighboring countries and with limited water resources, it is mind boggling that so many civilizations have called Jordan their home and created some of the most impressive structures I have ever witnessed – from Romans, to Umayyads, to Nabateans to populations of the Bronze and Iron Age (in no particular order!).
+Shoutout to the Nabateans, creators of Petra, who for some reason, we don’t hear enough about…

 The most recent Syrian war has resulted in reportedly more than a million refugees living in Jordan, approximately 10% of the total Jordanian population.
-In addition to the weight on resources put on by the new inhabitants, some of the consequences of the Syrian conflict include increased defense spending as part of the protection of their northern border and a significant drop in tourism which can be felt throughout the country.
+In addition to the burden on resources of an enlarged population, some of the consequences of the Syrian conflict include increased defense spending as part of the protection of their northern border and a significant drop in tourism which can be felt throughout the country.

 Our trip consisted of a whirlwind exploration of Amman, where we were moved everytime we heard the minarets make the calls to prayer.
 Whether religious or not, spirituality is tangible everywhere as you are reminded how we humans across time have refused to accept the material world as our only dimension and have looked for a higher power, spirit, force.